skomandooru/pdsnd_github/README.md

 README.md

 ### Credits
-Thanks to Udacity for the project.
+Thanks to Udacity for the project - https://github.com/udacity/pdsnd_github